lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_3.md

 `@script`
-Transforming a variable is the act of applying a mathematical function to the variable.
+Transforming a variable is the act of applying a mathematical function to a variable.

 There are many reasons to transform a variable.
 We transform to fit the variable distribution to assumptions for a statistical technique, to examine linear relationships between variables, or create a common unit among variables for easier comparison.
 Ultimately, you use transformations to make it easier to interpret your analyses.
 This is particularly important in health research since your results could be used to improve people's health.

 ---